 Enabling unique, personalized digital experiences for customers will differentiate leaders from the laggards.
-Same goes for the various B2B customers of independent software vendors (ISVs) in the banking industry.
+Same goes for the various B2B customers of independent software vendors (ISVs) in the banking industry for core banking sofware.

-Low code can make such personalization not only possible, but also scalable and effective.
+Banking Low code can make such personalization for the financial services industry not only possible, but also scalable and effective.
 For instance, a 65-year old, California-based credit scoring and financial data analysis company personalized the lending experience for over 1,500+ banks with WaveMaker.
 Low code powers this with:

 - Powerful customization capabilities: Low code vs. traditional development isn’t an either/or equation.
 A open standards-based low code platform not only enables customizations, it also allows the application to accommodate developer-written code for complex functions.

 - End-user personalization: ISVs building financial platforms can offer their end-users (Banks) personalized user experiences based on markets, geographies, languages, accessibility needs, etc. with low code development.

 #4 White label low code for custom solutions

 Not all banks and financial institutions have the luxury of large in-house technology teams to build their applications.
 Several specialized ISVs who develop apps exclusively for the banking and financial services industry, are in need of efficient ways to build and reuse application components.

 It is here that white-labeling of low code platforms like WaveMaker can help.
 Low code platforms can be customized for different user personas and can help by: